evandrosouza-developer/ps2tomsxUSB/README.md

 On windows you can download STM32CubeProg on ST site, replacing step 1.
 You have to adjust step 5 to this tool.
 Please follow ST instructions.

 I recomend to use a ST-Link v2 Programmer, Black Magic Probe (or similar) to flash the program using make flash onto the STM32, as so, you will be able to do debugging.

+Blue Pill (STM32F103C6T6 and STM32F103C8T6)
+Usage of Blue Pill is an option, but you will have to compile the code, as the default is the black pill, because the default is cheaper, faster, more modern and powerful, and it has enough resources to have USB implemented.
+Use a ST-Link v2 Programmer (or similar) to flash the program using `make flash` onto the STM32.